Digital media use and mental health

 "Fear of missing out" can lead to psychological stress at the idea of missing posted content by others while offline.

-Researchers from fields like psychology, sociology, anthropology, and medicine have studied the relationship between digital media use and mental health since the mid-1990s, following the rise of the World Wide Web and text messaging.
-Much research has focused on patterns of excessive use, often called "digital addictions" or "digital dependencies," which can vary across different cultures and societies.
-At the same time, some experts have explored the positive effects of moderate digital media use, including its potential to support mental health and offer innovative treatments.
-For example, participation in online support communities has been found to provide mental health benefits, although the overall impact of digital media remains complex.
+Researchers in psychology, sociology, anthropology, and medicine have studied the relationship between digital media use and mental health since the mid-1990s, following the rise of the internet and mobile communication technologies.
+There has been a lot of research that has examined patterns of excessive or problematic use, sometimes described as "digital dependencies," which can vary across cultures and societies.
+At the same time, some studies have highlighted potential benefits of moderate digital media use, including supporting mental health or facilitating access to online support communities.
+Overall, the effect of digital media on mental health are complex and vary depending on individual, cultural, and platform-specific factors.